 Pro TipFinding Your Dream Dress

-with Betsy Robinson — Betsy Robinson's Bridal Collection
+by Betsy Robinson — Betsy Robinson's Bridal Collection

 When it comes to shopping for your wedding gown, there are literally dozens of factors to keep in mind.
 From identifying and sticking to your budget, to finding a dress that is seasonally and formally appropriate for your wedding, to understanding which shapes, cuts, and features look best on your body…the list of considerations can be overwhelming.
 By the time you actually identify a few dresses that meet all the criteria, the most important factor can become obscured: whether or not a gown speaks to you.
 You want to feel like a superstar version of yourself on your wedding day, which is why finding a wedding gown that not only fits your dimensions and your budget, but also your personality, is critical.
 Luckily wedding gown expert Betsy Robinson has tips for how to approach gown shopping so that you’re sure to walk away with a dress that is both fashion-forward and true to your style.